High-efficiency loading of 2,400 Ytterbium atoms in optical tweezer arrays

-Among various atomic species, alkaline-earth-like atoms with two valence electrons, such as Ytterbium and Strontium, are compelling for quantum controls owing to their unique energy level structures~\cite{endres2020np-AEAs,jeff2022PRL-AEAs,jeff2022nc-erasure,jeff2023nature-erasure,kaufman2023PRX-omg,kaufman2020nature-twzclock}.
-However, an important challenge for alkaline-earth-like atom arrays is their limited size, as compared to alkali species with a record of 6,100 atoms~\cite{endres2025nature-6100atom}.
-This is due to the low polarizability of alkaline-earth-like atoms at near-infrared wavelengths where high-power laser is commercially available, therefore limiting the maximum number of optical tweezers with sufficient depth.
+Among various atomic species, alkaline-earth-like atoms with two valence electrons, such as ytterbium and strontium, offer unique advantages for quantum control .
+Pure nuclear spins provide excellent coherence for quantum information storage due to their isolation from environmental noise~\cite{kaufman2022PRX-enhanceloading,jeff2022PRX-UniversalGate}.
+The metastable states form the cornerstone of optical clocks, one of the most precise tools in quantum metrology~\cite{kaufman2020nature-twzclock,kaufman2024nature-clock,endres2025nature-gatefidelity}.
+Qubits encoded in the metastable state enable robust single-photon Rydberg excitation~\cite{endres2020np-AEAs,endres-nature2024benchmarking,jeff2023nature-erasure}, optical clock-state control~\cite{kaufman2023nature-opticalcontrol,kaufman2022NP-opticalcontrol,kaufman2023PRX-omg} , and midcircuit erasure conversion, which significantly reduces the resource overhead for quantum error correction~\cite{jeff2022nc-erasure,jeff2023nature-erasure, Jeff2025arXiv-leaverageErasureError,Jeff2023PRX-erasure,Endres2023Nature-erasure}.
+However, an important challenge for alkaline-earth-like atom arrays is their limited size, as compared to alkali species with a record of 6100 atoms~\cite{endres2025nature-6100atom}.
+This is due to the low polarizability of alkaline-earth-like atoms at near-infrared wavelengths where high-power lasers are commercially available, therefore limiting the maximum number of optical tweezers with sufficient depth.
 Moreover, for an optical tweezer array of fixed size, the $\sim 50\%$ statistical single-atom loading efficiency imposes a stringent constraint on the number of trapped atoms.
 Blue-detuned light-assisted collision has been employed to enhance the loading efficiency for certain atomic species and array sizes up to 100~\cite{2015-enhanceloading,2010np-enhanceloading,2019PRX-enhanceloading,kaufman2022PRX-enhanceloading,Aliyu2021prr-enhanceloadingna23,Bryce2022prr-enhanceloadingk39}.
 Up to now, it has been an open question whether the method can be broadly applied to different species or much larger arrays.